livepeer/lpms/README.md

 LPMS can be integrated into another service, or run as a standalone service.
 To try LPMS as a standalone service, simply get the package:
 ```
-go get github.com/livepeer/lpms
+go get -d github.com/livepeer/lpms/cmd/example
 ```

-Go to the lpms root directory, and run
+Go to the lpms root directory at `$GOPATH/src/github.com/livepeer/lpms`.
+If needed, install the required dependencies; see the Requirements section below.
+Then build the sample app and run it:

 ```
-./lpms
+go build cmd/example/main.go
+./example
 ```

 ### Requirements